duongtd23/IPSG-TLS/README.md

-### IPSG: Invariant Proof Score Generator.
+## IPSG - Case studies

+IPSG (Invariant Proof Score Generator) can automatically generate proof scores for formal invariant property verification.
-For the tool installation, see this repo: https://github.com/duongtd23/IPSG-tool.
+For the tool installation, see the repository: https://github.com/duongtd23/IPSG-tool.
+This repository contains ten case studies, demonstrating the efficiency and the practicability of IPSG.